sivasriramdz/CSharp-Beginner-Projects/README.md

 # CSharp-Beginner-Projects 🚀

-This private repository contains beginner-level C# programs built as part of my 3-week internship at **Prodigy Technovations**.
+This repository contains beginner-level C# programs built as part of my 3-week internship at **Prodigy Technovations**.
 Each file represents a simple project designed to demonstrate core concepts like variables, loops, conditionals, and basic logic.

 ## 🔧 Projects Included